x-cellent/kubernetes-cluster-demo/README.md

 ### Overview 🔧

 Kubernetes clusters can be controlled by the user (self-managed) or by a cloud service provider (Provider managed Kubernetes).
-If you have a compelling technical or legal reason to use an on-premises self-managed cluster, consider a managed Kubernetes service.
+If you do not have a compelling technical or legal reason to use an on-premises self-managed cluster, consider a managed Kubernetes service.
 Self-managed clusters necessitate a high level of specialized expertise among your staff, as well as continuous infrastructure and maintenance costs.

 The first issue most teams ask themselves when planning a Kubernetes installation is whether to employ a managed Kubernetes service – such as Amazon AKS, Azure Kubernetes Service, or another public cloud-based Kubernetes platform – or to deploy and operate Kubernetes on their own infrastructure.
 Kubernetes provider handles at least some of the provisioning and maintenance duties required to keep clusters running.
 Therefore, a managed Kubernetes service is nearly always easier to set up and maintain.